-You may think at first glance the title of what this post promises seems too simplistic, especially if you are already in that dark place where you feel there is no hope.
-But learning how to treat depression naturally and applying these simple changes to your life will slowly but surely bring about changes in how you think and feel.
+You may think at first glance that the title of what this post promises seems too simplistic, especially if you’re already in that dark place where you feel there is no hope.
+But learning how to treat depression naturally and then applying these simple changes to your life, will slowly but surely bring about changes in how you think and feel.

-There are of course other tried and proven methods of treating this, and other mental illnesses, that help people have had much success with.
-I am merely offering another perspective and more natural ways of of dealing with depression that you can incorporate into your treatment.
+There are of course other tried and proven methods of treating this (and other mental illnesses) that help and many people have had much success with, but I am merely offering another perspective, and maybe some more natural ways of dealing with depression that you can incorporate into your current treatment.

-Suffering from true clinical (also known as major) depression, can only be experienced and not adequately put into words, but for those who understand this statement then I am aiming this post at you.
-You may not believe it now but there is, in fact, a beautiful bright light at the end of the tunnel if you start to put into action these, what I believe to be, the 5 main cornerstones of a depression-free life.
+Suffering from true clinical depression (also known as major depression) can only be experienced and not adequately put into words, but for those who understand this statement then I am aiming this post at you.
+You may not believe it now, but there is in fact a beautiful bright light at the end of the tunnel if you start to put into action these 5 main cornerstones of a depression-free life.

 What is depression?

 Depression is a debilitating mental illness that is caused by a chemical imbalance in the brain.
-It’s a real thing, and you can’t just snap out of it at will as some people believe.
+Yes, it’s a real thing and you can’t just snap out of it at will as some people still believe.
 There are many forms of this illness including, clinical, bipolar, post-partum, atypical, premenstrual, psychotic, and situational depression.
-I’m no expert on all of these, and some of them may very well need expert treatment and drugs so you should always consult with your doctor first, but what I do know is that they can ALL be helped through these positive lifestyle changes.
+I’m not an expert on all of these, and some of them will most definitely need expert treatment and drugs so you should ALWAYS consult with your doctor first, but what I do know is that they can ALL be helped through these positive lifestyle changes.

 How do I know if I am suffering from depression?

-Depression is a strange beast and can rear its head in many forms, in this post I will be talking mainly about the most common kind which major depressive disorder (MDD) as it affects over 300 million people worldwide.
-That’s a lot of sad people out there in the world; people who may have lost hope and need guidance but due to the stigma still associated with mental illness, don’t receive the help they need.
+Depression is a strange beast, and can rear its head in many forms.
+In this post I will be talking mainly about the most common kind, which major depressive disorder (MDD)which affects over 300 million people worldwide.
+That’s a lot of sad people out there in the world; people who may have lost hope and need guidance, but due to the stigma still associated with mental illness don’t ever receive the help they desperately need.

 - Low mood